-A total of 60 monitoring wells have been scheduled for semiannual sampling during spring (June) and fall (October-November) 2016.
-Of these 60 wells, 41 wells have been selected primarily to provide information for remediation phase performance monitoring through evaluation of the contaminant plume stability metrics outlined as Objective [3] and described in Section 2.
-The wells selected for semiannual monitoring to support performance evaluation plume stability monitoring in 2016 are listed in Table 3-2 and are shown on Exhibit 1 and Figure 2-2.
+An additional 46 monitoring wells (of the total 77 wells) have been scheduled for semiannual sampling during June and October 2017 to support remediation phase performance monitoring plume stability analysis, as outlined in Objective [3] and described in Section 2.
+The wells selected for semiannual monitoring to support performance evaluation plume stability monitoring in 2017 are listed in Table 3-2 and are shown on Exhibit 1 and Figure 2-2.